netlify-templates/victor-hugo/site/content/press/philadelphia-camden-groups-win-grants-to-fight-maternal-mortality.md

 ---
-title: 'Philadelphia, Camden groups win grants to fight maternal mortality'
+articlename: 'Philadelphia, Camden groups win grants to fight maternal mortality'
 date: '2019-09-17'
 summary: >-
   “The highest cause of maternal mortality in Philadelphia is related to